igrishaev/pg2/docs/migrations.md

 ~~~

 The `pg2-migration` library must be in dependencies.
 Since migrations are
-managed aside from the main application, they're put into a separate profile,
+usually managed aside from the main application, they're put into a separate
-for example:
+profile as follows:

 ~~~clojure
 :profiles